theodorekall/micro-blog/content/blog/mum-password-manager.md

 Take a second to think about why you are about to do what you are told to do.
 Does it make sense?
 If you're not sure, double check with the authority in question (or even do a quick ~~Google search~~ [DuckDuckGo](https://www.duckduckgo.com) search.)

 ***Note:**
-Turns out she did do a quick online seach, after the facts.
+Turns out she did do a quick online search, after the facts.
 Guess what?
 The web was full of mentions of that scam (word to word transcripts of the exact same text message!)*

 ## Stay away from the link